akleroy/galbase/README.txt

  irsa.ipac.caltech.edu/applications/DUST/

-You may need to reconfigure your directory if you do not choose to go the IPAC route.
+Note that you may need to upload several files because IPAC currently limits uploads to 20,000 lines apiece (and we have ~50k galaxies).

+(FYI - This can take a LONG time on the IPAC side.)

 (6) Run make_gal_base to generate the binary fits file combining LEDA and our override files.